Finding the right ma manufacturing facility to produce your products is a critical component to your company's success.

 - Maker's Row.
 If you're looking to hire a factory in the U.S., you may want to investigate Marker's Row.
 Menendez and her business partner launched Maker's Row in 2012 after realizing how difficult it was for clothing makers to find American factories.
 This service connects you with state-side manufacturers.
 You can also pay for one-on-one guidance through the manufacturing process.

 - Global Sourcing Specialists (GSS).
-This website can match you with an ideal factory or manufacturer from anywhere in the world.
+This website can match you with a compatible manufacturer from anywhere in the world.
 GSS works with startups that need mass production or smaller-scaled manufacturing.
 This is a great resource if you want to hire a factory overseas.

 - Alibaba.
-Alibaba is another excellent resource if you're looking for factories outside the U.S. You can navigate through the website by industry to find a match that's best for your business.
+Alibaba is another excellent resource if you're looking for factories outside the U.S. You can navigate the website by industry to find a match that's best suited for your business.

 - MFG.com.
 You can use this resource to not only find a factory anywhere in the world, but also to track the progress of your projects, make lists of parts to use with CAD files and more.